floresbakker/htmlvoc/README.md

 Make note on how each element in the HTML-document is identified by a unique identifier, the IRI (Internationalized Resource Identifier).
 Now we can address each element, or combinations of elements, and say something about them.
 Either we express meaning (RDF, RDFS, OWL and more), or impose constraints (SHACL) or we can query (SPARQL) them to know more about them.

-# Tools
+# Tools and dependencies

-This repository comes with two, fairly primitive, tools to handle HTML-documents and RDF-representations of HTML.
-Both tools make extensive use of RDFlib.
+This repository comes with two, fairly primitive, Python-based tools to handle HTML-documents and RDF-representations of HTML.

+1. HTML2RDF
+2. RDF2HTML

 ## HTML2RDF